Gabriel2409/angular/readme.txt

  Note : relative path can be used without the / or with ./ It is also possible to use ../

+---Attach a class to active route routerLinkActive directive to attach a given class: note that by default, all the routes containing the path are active.
+<li role="presentation" routerLinkActive="active"><a routerLink="/servers">Servers</a></li>

+It is possible to add additionnal config to fix this

+	<li
+		role="presentation"
+		routerLinkActive="active"
+		[routerLinkActiveOptions]="{ exact: true }"
+	>